Hrijo/ML---Smart-Lead-Scoring/README.md

 # ML---Smart-Lead-Scoring
-Machine Learning to score lead conversion
+Machine Learning to score lead conversion - Final accuracy of 0.7235